squid-cache/squid-cache.github.io/Features/SourceLayout.rst

 == Dependency Issues: ==
  * Cache manager '''storeAppendPrintf''' - just about every component uses this old function to dump it's stats to the cache manager output.
 It depends on !StoreEntry which pulls in the entire store component tree.
 We need to make it use something something smaller.
-  * An earlier attempt was made to use !StoreEntryStream, but that still pulls in StoreEntry.
+  * An earlier attempt was made to use !StoreEntryStream, but that still pulls in !StoreEntry.
   * !MemBuf is looking like a good all-purpose buffer we can have the components dump their text into.
 Which is then dumped into a !StoreEntry by the cache manager.
-TODO: this probably shoudl be switched to SBuf or SBufList now.
+TODO: this probably should be switched to SBuf or SBufList now.
+  * Current approach is to use Packable API:
+    * the '''Packable''' type defines basic append() and appendf() semantics implemented by relevant classes (!MemBuf, !StoreEntry, TODO: SBuf).
+    * the '''!PackableStream''' type implements the C++ stream operators for any object implementing the Packable API.

- * '''debugs()''' macro handling still has a small circular dependency with libsquid/libbase files and file IO.
+ * '''debugs()''' macro handling still has a small circular dependency with libsquid, libbase files and file IO.

  * automake can generate library dependency links for us from foo_LDADD.
-But most of the makefiles are using foo_DEPENDENCIES which disables that functionality.
-We should change to using EXTRA_foo_DEPENDENCIES instead and remove any objects duplicated with the foo_LDADD.
+But for historic reasons that no longer apply most of the makefiles are using foo_DEPENDENCIES which disables that functionality.
+We should remove the foo_DEPENDENCIES instead and move to foo_LDADD any objects not already there.

 === Other: ===
 '''Explicit initialization vs self-initialization'''